Today's Articles

 His piece, Elizabeth Gee, was later shown in the 1928 Harmon Foundation exhibit.
 Elizabeth was a neighbor's child, as were several of his models.
 Johnson's work was added to Harmon Foundation exhibits from 1926 to 1935.
 Johnson was at his highest peak stylistically during the Harlem Renaissance era, coinciding with the Harmon Foundation Exhibitions.
 His works became nationally and internationally known through the sales and shows of this organization.

-In the San Francisco Art Association exhibition, Johnson received awards in 1925 for Pearl, in 1931 for his terra cotta head entitled Chester, in 1935 for his sculpture Forever Free, and in 1938 for his lithograph Black and White.
-1939 the San Diego Fine Arts Gallery acquired his terra cotta head Ester.
+In the San Francisco Art Association exhibition, Johnson received awards in 1925 for Pearl, 1931 for his terra cotta head entitled Chester, 1935 for his sculpture Forever Free, and 1938 for his lithograph Black and White.
+In 1939, the San Diego Fine Arts Gallery acquired his terra cotta head, Ester.
 In the mid-1930s, the San Francisco Museum of Art acquired the collection of the local philanthropist Albert M. Bender, including several works by Johnson.

 From 1925 to 1933, Johnson established a studio in his backyard in Berkeley at 2777 Park Street; he worked evenings in his spare time.
 He worked in wood, ceramics, oils, watercolors, and graphics with equal facility.
 In 1935, Johnson was employed by the massive Federal Arts Project in the Bay Area as an artist, senior sculptor, assistant supervisor, assistant state supervisor, and finally, unit supervisor.
 His first large project was a carved redwood organ screen in low relief, 8 feet by 22 feet, at the California School for the Blind in Berkeley in 1937.

-A number are Indian women in the family, and some are abstract forms.
-He produced about from 1947 to 1967 about 100 pieces.
-Johnson moved from Berkeley to Telegraph Hill in San Francisco and then to 1507 Grant Avenue, where he lived simply and frugally in two rooms.
+Several Indian women are in the family, and some are abstract forms.
+He produced about 100 pieces from 1947 to 1967.
+Johnson moved from Berkeley to Telegraph Hill in San Francisco and then to 1507 Grant Avenue, where he lived and frugally in two rooms.
 After a heart attack, Johnson died on October 10, 1967, in San Francisco, California.
 He had been afflicted by severe angina pectoris for over twenty years.

 To be an Artist